 It encompasses services like On-Demand transport, which eschews the standard fixed-route bus scheduling model in favour of a system that provides transport to people where and when they need it.

 Companies are starting to use microtransit services to give their staff flexible and reliable commute options.
-At Liftango, customised solutions are even offered, allowing employers and transport agencies to provide their passengers with an integrated, fully on-brand platform.
+At Liftango, customised shared mobility solutions are even offered, allowing employers and transport agencies to provide their passengers with an integrated, fully on-brand platform.

 3. Zero parking